PauGuillamon/oolog/README.md

 With this library, you will use proper objects.
 You will have the ability to create as many log objects as you want and customize them as you like.

 Code using this library, will be easy to test and you won't have to worry about test code logging to console or files.
-You will only need to inject a log test double to your class under test.
+You will only need to inject the provided test double to your class under test.

 # Getting started
 ## Get the code